-When we’re told to “not let the sun go down on our anger” does that mean if we’re arguing about something and it’s getting late, we have to stay up until it’s all resolved?
+When we’re told to “not let the sun go down on our anger” does that mean if we’re arguing about something and it’s getting late, we have to stay up until it’s resolved?
 Not necessarily.
 But what about going to bed angry?
+How can you get away from that one?
+If the issue isn’t resolved how can you help but go to bed angry?

 “Settling disputes is never fun.
 It takes hard work and a mutual commitment to problem solve.
 It can also take time.
 If you haven’t reached an agreement by bedtime, put the matter aside with the understanding that you will resume discussion the next day.
 As Ephesians 4:27 warns, holding on to anger overnight gives the devil a foothold on your life.
 Don’t leave yourself (or your marriage) vulnerable.”